awsdocs/amazon-redshift-developer-guide/doc_source/s3serviceexception-error.md

 [;token=<temporary-session-token>]'
 ```

-Verify that the credentials string does not contain any spaces or line breaks, and is enclosed in single quotes\.
+Verify that the credentials string does not contain any spaces or line breaks, and is enclosed in single quotation marks\.

 ## Invalid access key ID<a name="invalid-access-key-id-error"></a>